MarKir3656/reconnaissance-scanner/README.md

 # About reconnaissance-scanner

 A script for automatically collecting information about a Linux system.
 Used during reconnaissance.
+There is Bash and Python scripts.
+If you want see active process of scanning use [Bash script](https://github.com/MarKir3656/reconnaissance-scanner/edit/main/recon.sh)

 # Сapabilities